HubRise/website/content/blog/20240715-dashboard-google-sheets/en/__post.md

 2. Click the webhook module, then click **Redetermine data structure**.

-3. Inject a new test order as in Step 7.
+3. Inject a new test order.
 This will allow Make.com to capture the incoming data structure.

 4. Click **Run once** to activate the webhook.